Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 ---

 UTXOs can be thought of as banknotes because they hold an exact amount of bitcoin.
 This means that when you want to spend your UTXO you always unlock the whole chunk, not just a portion of it.
 Say you have to pay 10.000 satoshis(100.000.000 satoshis are one bitcoin and the network only understands satoshis under the hood) for a gum but you have a UTXO that is 5000 and another that is 8000.
-Your wallet combines these UTXOs as inputs and creates an output of 10.000 sats locking it to the merchant's address:
+Your wallet combines these UTXOs as inputs and creates an output of 10.000 sats locking it to the merchant's address.

 So what happens to that 3000 extra?
 Well, let’s say you pay an additional 1000 in fees for the miners to incentivize them to include your transaction in their block.
 The remaining 2000 is what we call the **change output** and it is locked to one of your **change addresses** which is just the same as a receive address so you can later spend that too of course.